What’s inside today’s trading article?

 Being able to find high probability key support and resistance levels is an important skill you’ll need to build to become a profitable trader.
 There is no way around this.
 If you’re wanting to trade price action, you’ll have to learn how to identify and trade key support and resistance levels.

-One of the more common questions I get from struggling traders is “how do I find the strongest support and resistance levels in forex?”
+One of the more common questions I get from struggling traders is “how do I find the strongest support and resistance levels?”

 In this week’s trading article, we’ll answer this question, along with what variables you need to look for in finding key support and resistance levels, and how to identify the overall strength of that level.